apryor6/flask_accepts/README.md

 args = parser.parse_args()
 ```

-So I made `flask_accepts`, which allows you to decorate an endpoint with just the input parameter information and it will internally parse those arguments and attach the results to the Flask `request` object in `request.parsed_args`
+So I made `flask_accepts`, which allows you to decorate an endpoint with just the input parameter information and it will internally parse those arguments and attach the results to the Flask `request` object in `request.parsed_args`.
+It will also automatically add the Swagger integrations from `Flask-RESTplus` where possible without you have to explicitly add the `@api.expect` decorator.
+This includes supporting Swagger even if you provided a Marshmallow schema -- the type mapping is handled internally.

 Here is an example (first `pip install flask_accepts`)